-U ther S pecify: nts for incurred medical or remedial care expenses not subject to payment by a third party, specif §CFR 435.726: а .
-Health insurance premiums, deductibles and co-insurance charges b .
-Necessary medical or remedial care expenses recognized under state law but not covered under the state Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses ect one: ot Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participe ot applicable must be selected. Т he state does not establish reasonable limits. Т he state establishes the following reasonable limits S pecify: Γ c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.
+Other Specify: unts for incurred medical or remedial care expenses not subject to payment by a third party, specific §CFR 435.726: a.
+Health insurance premiums, deductibles and co-insurance charges b.
+Necessary medical or remedial care expenses recognized under state law but not covered under the state Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expense lec et one: , Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participa not applicable must be selected.
+The state does not establish reasonable limits. • , , The state does not establish reasonable limits.